-Are you a Canadian resident working for a US company and receiving pension contributions from the US company, such as 401K contributions?
-Or, you might be a US resident who is working in Canada but still receiving pension contributions to your US plans.
+Are you a Canadian resident working for a U.S. company and receiving pension contributions from the U.S. company, such as 401(k) contributions?
+Or, you might be a U.S. resident who is working in Canada but still receiving pension contributions to your U.S. plans.
 In these cases, you may be wondering if the pension contributions are deductible on your Canadian tax return.
-Like most tax questions the answer is, it depends.
+As is the case for most tax questions, the answer is, it depends.

 There are two matters to look at when figuring out if you qualify for a deduction on your contribution to a foreign pension plan while residing in Canada: the type of work arrangement and the type of pension plan.